 Another natural hay feeder your pet is sure to love!
 Our hay forager attaches easily to the habitat and is made with natural burlap and untreated wood for your little loved one’s safety and enjoyment.
 Just load the front opening with your pet’s favorite hay (or, better yet, a mix!) and attach it to your location of choice.

 This accessory is a fun hay feeding option with the added benefit of being made of 100% hand-woven Timothy hay.
 Simply stuff the Hay Barrel with long strands of grass hay and enjoy watching your pet forage and play throughout the day.
 For extra enrichment, hide a few treat pieces in the center of the hay bundle.

 5. Keep The #1 Forage in the #2 Location

 Eating in the bathroom may sound like a slightly strange (okay, very strange) concept to us as pet caretakers, but many small herbivores fancy munching on their favorite grass while doing their business.
 And, while this may not technically qualify as a “fun” way to offer hay on most lists, providing a steady supply of fresh hay in the litterbox is a tried and true way to make sure your small pet is consuming adequate amounts of hay each day.

-Grass hay is the simple, high fiber foundation to your pet’s daily nutrition.
-The most important rule every herbivore pet parent should follow is to offer unlimited amounts of high-quality hay each day, in as many locations as possible.
-With this basic need met, it’s easy to realize to offering hay can a fun and enriching activity for pets and pet parents alike.
+Grass hay is the simple, high fiber foundation to your herbivore’s daily nutrition.
+The most important rule every pet parent should follow is to offer unlimited amounts of high-quality hay each day, in as many locations as possible.
+With this basic need met, it’s easy to realize to offering hay can be a fun and enriching activity for pets and pet parents alike.